mrhota/rust/src/doc/guide.md

 }
 ```

-Sometimes, it's a nice pattern.
+Sometimes, this is a convenient pattern.

 # Looping